A beautifully presented rural hideaway set in a charming garden with superb views over rolling parkland.

 Use of Formal Gardens

-Guests are welcome to enjoy the owner’s stunning formal gardens during the day.
+Guests are welcome to enjoy the owner’s stunning formal gardens during the day until 5pm.
 Please note that the gardens are open to the public from 1 June to 1 September.
-Please click here for further details
+Please click here for further details.

 Guests have use of the owner’s tennis court between 9am and 1pm Monday to Friday and 9am to 11am at weekends.
 Guests must bring their own balls and rackets.
 Guests can pre-book court time by signing up on the rota on the court gate.